wu-thomas/saeforhealth-WHO/README.md

 saeforhealth::run_app()
 ```

-## Deploy the app as a Docker image
+## Deploy the RShiny app as a Docker image

 The user need to first install the Docker desktop app from
 <https://docs.docker.com/get-docker/>.
 Windows users may need to enable